-As the coronavirus pandemic has disrupted nearly every aspect of life in the United States, the same holds true for the upcoming PIT count.
+As the coronavirus pandemic has disrupted nearly every aspect of life in the United States, that is also true with the upcoming PIT count.
 So much is different this year.
-For one, we expect
+For one, we expect that COVID-19 may have changed (1) who is experiencing unsheltered homelessness, (2) the services used by people experiencing unsheltered homelessness, and (3) the locations of people experiencing unsheltered homelessness.
+For example, there are anecdotal reports that more people are joining encampments.